mugsy-mcgeee/wex/README.md

 that there is no datatype called PlayerResource.
 However there is one called DT_DOTA_PlayerResource.
-Since every DOTA2 datatype is prefixed with either DT_ or DT_DOTA you can leave it off and Wex will try to fill it in as necessary.
+Since every DOTA2 datatype is prefixed with either DT_ or DT_DOTA you can leave it off and Wex will fill it in as necessary.

 The next step is to define the attributes that your class will have.
 Simply declare them as class-level variables and assign them values